reTHINK-project/dev-runtime-core/README.md

 ### Issues

-if you have some trouble with the environment, you can open an issue;
+if you have some trouble with the environment, you can open an issue [here](https://github.com/reTHINK-project/dev-runtime-core/issues);

 ### Javascript Environment